 TGS-NOPEC Geophysical Company ASA (TGS or the Company) is a public limited company incorporated in Norway on 21 August 1996.
 The address of its registered office is Lensmannslia 4, 1386 Asker, Norway.
-The Company is listed on the Oslo Stock Exchange ("TGS").
+The Company is listed on the Oslo Stock Exchange (under the trading symbol "TGS").

-The Company's financial statements were authorized by the Board of Directors on 22 March 2018
+The Company's financial statements were authorized by the Board of Directors on 21 March 2019.